open-cogsci/osdoc/content/pages/manual/timing.md

 OpenSesame is not tied to one specific way of controlling the display, system timer, etc. Therefore, OpenSesame *per se* does not have specific timing properties, because these depend on the backend that is used.
 The performance characteristics of the various backends are not perfectly correlated: It is possible that on some system the [psycho] backend works best, whereas on another system the [xpyriment] backend works best.
 Therefore, one of the great things about OpenSesame is that you can choose which backend works best for you!

-In general, the [xpyriment] and [psycho] backends are preferable for time-critical experiments, because they use a blocking flip, as described in [Understanding your monitor].
+In general, the [xpyriment] and [psycho] backends are preferable for time-critical experiments, because they use a blocking flip.
 On the other hand, the [legacy] backend is slightly more stable and also considerably faster when using [forms].

 Under normal circumstances the three current OpenSesame backends have the properties shown in %TblBackendInfo.